 SimpliSafe’s Doorbell

-Don’t expect to be blown away by this camera’s features.
-This isn’t Nest, with its facial recognition software.
-It even lacks motion detection zones.
-That said, it has the basics you need to keep your home protected.
-When I tested the SimpliSafe video doorbell, I found that its wide range of vision, and its unique pan and zoom feature let me see everything — even packages set underneath it.
-And it has enough smart features to limit the number of false positives, if not eliminate them entirely.
+SimpliSafe isn’t Nest.
+For example, SimpliSafe doesn’t offer facial recognition or person detection.
+It compensates, though, with motion detection and detection zones.
+When we tested the SimpliSafe video doorbell, we found that its wide range of vision, and its unique pan and zoom feature let us see everything — even packages set underneath it.
+And it had enough smart features to limit the number of false positives.
+It didn’t eliminate them entirely, but it was enough to keep us from getting headaches from its alerts.

 SimpliSafe’s Costs

 Another benefit of going with a SimpliSafe system is its affordability.
-I have more on this in my guide to SimpliSafe’s pricing, but here’s a quick breakdown of their security bundles:
+We have more on this in our guide to SimpliSafe’s pricing, but here’s a quick breakdown of their security bundles:

 Package Name